 Also of interest is that Lee - Madbury has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Lee - Madbury telecommute to their jobs.
-Overall, about 13.82% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.66% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Lee - Madbury in 2022 was $62,324, which is wealthy relative to New Hampshire and the nation.
-This equates to an annual income of $249,296 for a family of four.
+The per capita income in Lee - Madbury in 2022 was $63,216, which is wealthy relative to New Hampshire and the nation.
+This equates to an annual income of $252,864 for a family of four.

-Lee - Madbury is a somewhat ethnically-diverse town.
+Lee - Madbury is a very ethnically-diverse town.
 The people who call Lee - Madbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lee - Madbury residents report their race to be White, followed by Asian.
 Important ancestries of people in Lee - Madbury include English, Irish, German, Italian, and French.

 The most common language spoken in Lee - Madbury is English.
 Other important languages spoken here include Chinese and Spanish.